Tata Motors' JLR says CEO Bollore to resign | Business

 Tata Motors' JLR says CEO Bollore to resign

-(Adds details on interim CEO) BENGALURU, Nov 16 (Reuters) - Tata Motors-owned luxury carmaker Jaguar Land Rover said on Wednesday Chief Executive Officer Thierry Bollore will resign due to personal reasons after more than two years in the role.
-Adrian Mardell will take over as interim CEO from Wednesday.
+Tata Motors -owned luxury carmaker Jaguar Land Rover said on Wednesday Chief Executive Officer Thierry Bollore would resign due to personal reasons after more than two years in the role.
+Adrian Mardell will take over as CEO on an interim basis, JLR said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)